jayeshbhandarkar/Web-Based-Online-Voting-System/README.md

-# Web-Based Online Voting System
+# Web Based Online Voting System

 ## Introduction
 The Web-Based Online Voting System is a digital solution designed to facilitate a secure and efficient voting process via the internet.
 This system eliminates the need for traditional paper-based voting, making the voting process more accessible and convenient.